data-miner00/ng-hackernews/README.md

 ### Design

-There are much design considerations when it comes to this project.
+There are not much design considerations when it comes to this project and hence very straightforward and simple.
 The portal itself consumes the data from Hackernews API and persistence via Firebase.

 ```mermaid
 graph LR